Getting Around Brazil: What You Need to Know Before You Travel

 Flight Times Between Major Destinations

-• São Paulo → Iguazu Falls: ~1.5 hours
+- São Paulo → Iguazu Falls: around 1.5 hours

-• Rio de Janeiro → Florianópolis: ~1.5 hours
+- Rio de Janeiro → Florianópolis: around 1.5 hours

 Booking Tips for Domestic Flights

-On popular routes like Rio de Janeiro to São Paulo, buses run frequently throughout the day and night, making them a flexible option for travelers.
+The network is extensive and reaches almost every part of the country, including destinations that are not easily accessible by plane.
+On routes like Rio de Janeiro to São Paulo, buses run frequently throughout the day and night, making them a flexible alternative when you do not want to fly.

 Bus Types and Comfort Levels